gavinlyonsrepo/gdrivemenu/README.md

 * Description: A menu-driven command line interface wrapper for google drive client *gdrive*.
 Provides 10 options to allow user to sync local data with google drive and search contents and information.
+Written in bash.
-* Main Author: Gavin Lyons
+* Author: Gavin Lyons
 * URL:  [gdrivemenu](https://github.com/gavinlyonsrepo/gdrivemenu)

 Table of contents